The Process Of Meiosis Results In

 Nondisjunction

 Nondisjunction occurs when chromosomes fail to separate properly during meiosis.
-This can happen during anaphase I, when homologous chromosomes fail to separate, or during anaphase II, when sister chromatids fail to separate.
+Still, this can happen during anaphase I, when homologous chromosomes fail to separate, or during anaphase II, when sister chromatids fail to separate.
 Nondisjunction results in gametes with an abnormal number of chromosomes (aneuploidy).

 Aneuploidy